-The study with SPI of the spatial distribution of the positron annihilation emission line in our Galaxy, and of its energy spectrum, has provided unprecedented results.
-For the first time, the SPI sky maps of the 511 keV line and the positronium continuum revealed that the diffuse 511 keV emission is located towards the Galactic Centre only (Knödlseder et al., 2005, A&A 441, L513).
-Deeper maps of the Galaxy have recently revealed an asymmetry in spatial distribution of the 511 keV line emission coming from the inner Galactic disk (~10-50° from the Galactic Centre; see Figure 17, see also Weidenspointner et al., 2008, Nature 451, Issue 7175, L159).
-The origin of this asymmetry is currently under debate (see for example, Weidenspointner et al., 2008, Nature, 451, 7175, L159; Higdon et al, 2009, 698, 350).
+The study of the spatial distribution of the positron annihilation emission line in our Galaxy, and of its energy spectrum, with SPI, has provided unprecedented results.
+For the first time, the SPI sky maps of the 511 keV line and the positronium continuum revealed that the diffuse 511 keV emission is located towards the Galactic Centre only (Knödlseder et al. 2005, A&A 441, L513; Churazov et al. 2011, MNRAS, 411, 1727), while the disk emission is surprisingly weak.
+The inferred annihilation rate in the bulge component is ~1043 positrons per second (for fps=1; Churazov et al. 2011, MRAS, 411, 1727).
+Deep maps of the Galaxy suggested an asymmetry in spatial distribution of the 511 keV line emission coming from the inner Galactic disk (~10-50° from the Galactic Centre; Weidenspointner et al. 2008, Nature, 451, L159).
+The origin of this asymmetry is under debate (see for example, Higdon et al, 2009, ApJ, 698, 350).
+However, more recent results suggest that if any asymmetry is present, it is more likely associated with an offset of the bulge (Figure 15, see Bouchet et al. 2010, ApJ, 720, 1772, for further details).
+Clearly, more observations are needed to understand the precise morphology and so provide key clues as to the origin of as to the origin of the positrons and how and where they annihilate.